Almad/django-sane-testing/doc/usage.rst

 * If :attr:`database_single_transaction` is True (:class:`DatabaseTestCase`), manual transaction handling is enabled and things are rolled back after every case.
 * If :attr:`database_flush` is True, then database if flushed before every case (and on the beginning of next one, if needed)

+django.db.transaction is also available under self.transaction.
+Use at own discretion; you should only access it when using :class:`DestructiveDatabaseTestCase` (to make data available for server thread), messing with it when using :attr:`database_single_transaction` can cause test interaction.

 .. _django-live-server-plugin:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^